GKNSB/sufr/README.md

   -h, --help                     Print help
 ```

-Note: You will have to have created the temp dir for chunk storage because after getting it to work I was too bored to make it create the directory itself.
+Note1: You will have to have created the temp dir for chunk storage because after getting it to work I was too bored to make it create the directory itself.
+Note2: Since the initial file is split into sorted chunks and then remerged, you should have a lot of disk space available.

 Example run:
 ```